whyboris/utilitarianism.net/content/en/02-types-of-utilitarianism.md

 Classical utilitarianism accepts _hedonism_ as a theory of well-being, which we define as follows:

-> **Hedonism is the view that well-being consists in, and only in, the balance of positive over negative conscious experiences.**
+> **Hedonism is the view that well-being consists in, and only in, the balance of positive minus negative conscious experiences.**

 Ethical hedonists believe that the only things good in themselves are the experiences of positive conscious states, such as enjoyment and pleasure; and the only things bad in themselves are the experiences of negative conscious states, such as misery and pain. _Happiness_ and _suffering_ are commonly used by philosophers as shorthand for the terms _positive conscious experience_ and _negative conscious experience_ respectively.